WPST-TV: Station operation

-Assuming WGBS-TV's facilities, WPST-TV was launched under severe space constraints until the permanent studios on Biscayne Boulevard could be completed; an existing warehouse on the property was torn down to make way for the new building.
-Groundbreaking began in June 1957 and was initially estimated for a November completion.
-As evidenced by the date the ABC affiliation would go into effect, WPST-TV aimed for a August 1, 1957, sign-on, but it officially started the following day.
+Assuming WGBS-TV's facilities, WPST-TV was launched under severe space constraints until the permanent studios on Biscayne Boulevard could be completed;an existing warehouse on the property was torn down to make way for the new building.
+Construction began with groundbreaking in June 1957 and was initially estimated for a November completion.
+WPST-TV aimed for an August 1, 1957, sign-on, but it officially started the following day.
 The two-story residential building temporarily housing WPST-TV (and which previously housed WGBS-TV) was not big enough to support a proper studio, with the living room partitioned into studios "A" and "B" and the adjacent outdoor carport functioning as a weather set.
 During the new building's construction, a time capsule was sealed into the entrance walkway outside on December 23, 1957, with instructions not to be opened until 2057.

 Two WITV personalities soon defected to WPST-TV: Bill Wyler moved his weekday afternoon teenage dance show to WPST-TV when it launched, while news commentator Bill Bayer joined the station in November.
 Children's host Frank Weed moved his show Tumbleweed Ranch, which previously aired over WITV and WTVJ, to WPST-TV on Saturday afternoons.
 Molly Turner, who already had prior on-camera experience as a freelancer for multiple Miami stations, joined WPST-TV as an in-studio commercial host and was eventually promoted to weather reporter.
 Turner would eventually co-host Good Morning, the station's morning show mixing cartoons, beauty advice and light interviews.
 In an interview with the Miami Herald, Baker reiterated his aspirations to use WPST-TV as a tool to improve coverage of community events and government functions and favored the station delivering on-air editorials, saying, "I think our station has the right to say what it thinks on community issues."

 On January 17, 1958, WPST-TV inaugurated the studios it had built on the Biscayne Boulevard site.
-500 civic leaders and dignitaries attended the gala event, including George B. Storer and actress Jayne Mansfield; they watched filmed messages from vice president Richard Nixon, Florida governor LeRoy Collins, FCC chairman John C. Doerfer, ABC head Leonard Goldenson and ABC vice president of television Oliver Treyz.
+500 civic leaders and dignitaries attended the gala event, including George B. Storer and actress Jayne Mansfield; they watched filmed messages from vice president Richard Nixon, Florida governor LeRoy Collins, FCC chairman John C. Doerfer, ABC head Leonard Goldenson, and ABC vice president of television Oliver Treyz.